typo3uk/24re/README.md

-<h1>Condo Rentals</h1>
+<h1>24re Rentals</h1>

-Condo Rentals is a real estate listing marketplace for short let and long term homestay experiences inspired by Airbnb.
+24re Rentals is a real estate listing marketplace for short let and long term homestay experiences inspired by Airbnb.

-Condo Rentals projects a community built on a sharing economy.
+24re Rentals projects a community built on a sharing economy.
 It is an online platform that allows property owners to list their place as holiday accommodation and allows travellers to find a place to stay while they are away from home.

 On the website, homeowners can create a listing for their property and that listing will include a written description, photos and a list of amenities, as well as information about the local area.

 Travellers can use filters to search for holiday accommodation that’s right for them – such as the number of bedrooms, location and price.

-Condo Rentals is based on trust.
+24re Rentals is based on trust.
 It establishes this trust by asking both guests and hosts to review each other.
 This creates a rating system for all listings and ensures that, in most cases, everyone has a good experience.

-Condo Rentals is a modern responsive simple property listing platform suitable for use by real estate agencies and independent realtors.
+24re Rentals is a modern responsive simple property listing platform suitable for use by real estate agencies and independent realtors.
 With this project, you can easily create a property listing website.
 Some of the features built into this project include:

 <ul>
   <li>Property listing</li>